Interactions-Nexus/Nexus-Wiki/interactions/int-Isolation.md

 title: Isolation
 description:
 published: false
-date: 2022-10-29T18:22:33.837Z
+date: 2022-11-14T09:37:10.121Z
 tags:
 editor: markdown
 dateCreated: 2022-10-29T18:22:33.837Z
 ---

 # Isolation
-Isolation is one of the foundational element of the Nexus DAO and its every ambassadors responsibility to maintain the integrity of the DAO.
-It is a highly misunderstood concept and this document will help unravel isolation and how to avoid conflicts.
-Isolation has to be maintained is between the various groups inside an branch and also between the branches.
+Isolation is one of the foundational element of the Nexus DAO.
+Ambassadors are responsible to maintain the integrity of the DAO.
+Isolation is a highly misunderstood concept and this document will help unravel isolation and how to avoid conflicts.
+Isolation has to be maintained is between the various groups inside the branch and also between the branches.

 ## Isolation means:

 - One person cannot be part of two branches at the same time.

-- One person cannot be part of two different groups at the same time.
+- One person cannot be part of two different groups within a branch at the same time.

 - No confidential information or credentials should be shared with any person or entity from another group inside an branch, or to a person in another branch or to any other third party outside the DAO.

-- Any person in the branch cannot receive any kind of bribe in cash or kind to give out confidential information or any kind of details related to the Nexus branch.
+- Any person in the branch or group(s) cannot receive any kind of bribe in crypto, cash or kind to give out confidential information or any kind of details related to the Nexus branch.

-- Creating specific groups for Ambassadors from different branches and groups.
+- Cannot be part of specific groups for Ambassadors from different branches and groups.

-- That you cannot use the cofidential information you are privy to make profits for self or other third parties.
+- That you cannot use the confidential information you are privy to make profits for self or other third parties.

 ## Isolation does not mean: